PCB Grounding Techniques for Plated PCB Mounting Holes

 How PCB Holes Can Be Used For EMI Reduction

 As the name implies, PCB mounting holes helps to secure your Printed Board to an enclosure.
-Besides that, PCB mounting holes can be utilized for Electromagnetic Interference (EMI) reduction.
+Besides that, PCB mounting holes can be utilized for Electromagnetic Interference (EMI) reduction or preventing ground loops from the ground plane.
 Printed Boards that are sensitive to EMI are usually placed in a metal enclosure.
-For EMI reduction to be effective, the plated PCB mounting holes need to be connected to ground.
-Any electrical interference will be redirected to ground from the metal enclosure.
+For EMI reduction to be effective, the plated PCB mounting holes need to be connected to a ground.
+Any electrical interference will be redirected to the ground from the metal enclosure.

-The question that new designers ask is which ground do you connect to?
+The question that new designers ask is which ground do you connect the ground plane to in the PCB layout?
 In typical electronics devices, there are signal, chassis and earth grounds.
 As a rule of thumb, you do not want to connect your mounting holes to the signal ground loops.
 Signal ground is the reference point of your electronics components and channeling electrical interference into it can be a bad idea.

 The ground that you’ll want to connect to is the chassis ground.
 This is a meeting point of all the PCB grounding techniques with connections of enclosures.
 Chassis ground should be connected at a single point, preferably by a star connection.
-This is so you can avoid causing a ground loop and multiple ground connections.
-Multiple ground connections can result in a slight voltage difference and result in current flowing between chassis grounds.
+This is so you can avoid causing a ground loop and multiple ground connections and is especially important in designs with digital ground and analog ground points.
+Multiple ground connections can result in a slight voltage difference and result in current flowing between chassis grounds or digital ground and analog ground points.
 The chassis signal ground is then connected to earth ground for safety measures.

 Grounded PCB mounting holes can reduce EMI.